USF-OS/Lab-System-Calls/README.md

 # System Calls

-As we saw in class, the `strace` utility allows us to trace system calls on running programs.
+The `strace` utility allows us to trace system calls on running programs.
 We can learn quite a bit about a program just by inspecting its system calls.

+(if you don't have strace installed, then do `sudo pacman -Sy strace`)

 Here are a few example usages of `strace`: